techstreams/TSChatWise/docs/Install.md

 To be notified when all lessons have been posted to all chat rooms:

 * Check the box to the right of **Notify By Email When Complete**
-  * Check the box to the right of **Email Editors** for all TSChatWise Google Sheet editors & owner to be notified
+  * Check the box to the right of **Email Editors** for all TSChatWise Google Sheet editors & owner to be notified.
-  * Check the box to the right of **Email Viewers** for all TSChatWise Google Sheet viewers to be notified
+  * Check the box to the right of **Email Viewers** for all TSChatWise Google Sheet viewers to be notified.

 <br>